 The bill makes numerous changes to the Address Confidentiality Program, which is managed by the Secretary of State (SOS) and commonly referred to as the Safe at Home Program.
 Overall, these changes appear to result in minimal cost increases to the Secretary of State and to political subdivisions.
 Most notably, the bill removes a requirement that an applicant for the program be changing residence in order to be eligible for the program.
 Eliminating this requirement could potentially make more individuals eligible for the program.
 However, any additional applicants that would be eligible to participate in the program as a result of this change in qualifying criteria would be small.
-The bill makes some additional small changes to the procedures governing the Secretary of State's ability to disclose confidential information.
+The bill makes some additional small changes to the procedures governing the Secretary of State's ability to disclose confidential information, and requires the SOS to respond to certain requests within ten business days.
 Any fiscal costs associated with these procedural changes would appear to be negligible.